Good Clinical Practice (GCP) in Australia

-The principles of GCP have their origin in the World Medical Association’s Declaration of Helsinki.
+The principles of Good Clinical Practice (GCP) have their origin in the World Medical Association’s Declaration of Helsinki.
 The Declaration of Helsinki was responsive to the revelations of the Nuremberg trials conducted after World War II, and its drafters sought to ensure that human subjects involved in clinical research would, in future, have their rights, safety and well-being placed above all other considerations in clinical research.
 The document has been revised several times since it was first published in 1964.

 The Declaration of Helsinki was used as a basis for the development of guidance for the conduct of clinical trials by the International Conference on Harmonisation (ICH).
-Originally developed for commercially sponsored late phase drug trials, this guidance has become known as the “Good Clinical Practice” (GCP) guidelines, even though the guidelines apply to clinical research rather than clinical practice.
-The GCP guideline details the requirements for trial documentation, protocol amendments, requirements such as indemnity, reporting lines for adverse events and provision of medical care for trial participants.
+Originally developed for commercially sponsored late phase drug trials, this guidance has become known as the GCP guidelines, even though the guidelines apply to clinical research rather than clinical practice.
+The GCP guidelines detail the requirements for trial documentation, protocol amendments, requirements such as indemnity, reporting lines for adverse events and provision of medical care for trial participants.

 The Therapeutic Goods Administration (TGA) has adopted the European Union version of these guidelines in Australia.
 The TGA advice includes specific comments from the TGA relevant to the Australian context.
 Several other guideline documents provide additional helpful advice with respect to clinical trial issues.
 Of particular note is the Note for guidance on clinical safety data management: definitions and standards for expedited reporting, which describes the reporting processes for expedited reporting of adverse drug reactions in clinical trials.